commercetools/commercetools-sunrise-theme/README.md

 ###Commands

 Besides `grunt`, which builds the whole generated site and watches for changes, there are other commands available.
+Below are listed a non-exhaustive list of them.

 Notice you can always add `--verbose` and/or `--debug` to any command in order to obtain more information.